-Although some colleges and universities provide or mail tax slips, most schools leave it up to students to retrieve them electronically.
+- T2202 – Education, and Textbook Amounts Certificate: Although some colleges and universities provide or mail tax slips, most schools leave it up to students to retrieve them electronically.
 Students can generally download tax slips from their college or university’s website.
-Students who pay tuition to an eligible college or university should download a T2202A/T2202 Tuition, Education, and Textbook Amounts Certificate.
-This tax slip has important information for claiming the tuition, education and textbook amounts.
+Students who pay tuition to an eligible college or university should download this tax slip as it has important information for claiming the tuition, education and textbook amounts.

 Claim Tuition, Education and Textbook Amounts

 Full-time and part-time college and university students are entitled to claim the tuition, education and textbook amounts.
-These amounts are claimed on Schedule 11.
-Students eligible for the deduction receive a T2202A/T2202 tax slip from their college or university.
-A student claims the amount of tuition she paid during the tax year.
-For the education amount, full-time students claim $400 per month of enrollment, while part-time students claim $120 per month.
-For the textbook amount, full-time students claim $65 per month, while part-time students claim $20 per month.
-For example, if a full-time student went to college for eight months in 2014, she could claim $3,200 for the education amount and $520 for the textbook amount.
+These amounts are claimed on Schedule 11 for both federal and provincial credits.
+Students eligible for the deduction receive a T2202 tax slip from their college or university.
+A student claims the amount of tuition they paid during the tax year and enters any applicable full or part-time months.

 The tuition deduction is a non-refundable tax credit.
 If a student does not have enough taxable income and does not need to use the full amount to reduce their tax payable, they have two options: transferring or carrying forward the unused amount.
 In both cases, the tuition needs to be reported on your tax return in the year it is incurred from either a T2202 tax slip or an official receipt.
 Even if a student has no other income or deductions to report, they need to file their tax return and include their T2202 if they choose to carry it forward or transfer it.